 Bring the apple cider to boil in a small saucepan over high heat.
 Boil for 1 minute and then reduce to medium heat.
-Stir the cider occasionally and allow it to gently boil until the liquid reduced by two-thirds, leaving one cup of liquid.
-This will take 15-20 minutes.
+Stir the cider occasionally and allow it to gently boil until the liquid is reduced a little more than half, leaving ¾ cup of liquid.
+This will take about 15 minutes.
 Cool completely.

 In a medium bowl, mix together the flour, baking soda, baking powder, salt, cinnamon, and nutmeg.